 Yes, you can enter Luther in any grade, not just in grade 9.

 Students are not required to be Lutheran or members of the Christian faith.
 By welcoming students of all faiths and religious backgrounds, Luther College enjoys a richly diverse student body.

 Yes.
-We have entrance scholarships, as well as a bursary and financial aid program.
+We have entrance scholarships, as well as a bursary program.

 12% of our student body is from another country.
 All our international students live in our on-campus dormitory.
 International students can learn more about how to apply here.

 Yes, we have ESL for students with an intermediate level of English of higher.
 We do not accept applicants with a beginner level of English.

 We offer IB French, core French 9 to 12, and French immersion in grade 9 and 10 French classes.
 Students can choose grade 9 & 10 French immersion courses and French immersion students then take IB French 20 & 30.
 Students can maintain and even improve their French if they choose to follow this course schedule.
 Students who start in core French grades 9 - 12 also have the opportunity to finish in IB French and can end up functional in the language.

 Yes.
 We have bus service for students living in Regina and White City/Emerald Park.
 Families can pay for one-way service or two-ways.